Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books

 What kind of cake is King Cake?

 A traditional King Cake is a brioche (or a French bread dough) formed in a circle.
-It has fillings like chocolate, cinnamon, or cream cheese.
+It has fillings like chocolate, cinnamon, or cream cheese, pecan praline, or even a Bavarian cream King Cake filling.
 The cake is then iced with Confectioner’s Sugar icing and sprinkled with colored sugar in the traditional Mardi Gras colors of gold, green, and purple — which are the royal colors of Mardi Gras from the Christian religion.

 What is the flavor of a King Cake?